Quality & Originality Is Your Trump Card

 SEO Penalty for Thin Content

-First check your Webmaster Tools account to see if you have a warning.
-If you’ve received a notification, creating new, original should be a priority.
-Unless you don’t care about your organic search rankings.
-Since you’re reading this post, I’ll assume that’s not the case.
+First check your Search Console account to see if you have a warning.
+If you’ve received a notification, creating new, original content should be a priority as your ranking is going to be handicapped until you fix it.

 The only way search engine bots can figure out what your website is about is by crawling its content.
 The more prolific you are, the more you are telling the crawlers that you mean business.
 You’re establishing the site as a credible authority on a particular subject.
 The more focused your content, bots can properly index and categorize your reader-worthy prose.

 Not convinced?
 Then watch this 7:37 video from Matt Cutts on the subject.

 If you don’t have the skill, time or inclination to write, your only SEO hope is to outsource it.
 But do keep in mind, if you’re choosing to outsource the content the quality is likely to drop unless you are willing to pay your writers well.
 Another option is to pay for online advertising with Google AdWords and/or Bing Ads in an attempt to counteract the lack of quality content by advertising to generate traffic.